 While multisensory integration effects have been measured across a wide array of populations using various sensory combinations and different neuroscience approaches, a gold standard for quantifying multisensory integration has been seemingly lacking.

 We recently developed a step-by-step protocol for administering and calculating multisensory integration effects in an effort to facilitate innovative and novel translational research across diverse clinical populations and age-ranges.
 However, patients with severe medical conditions and/or mobility limitations often experience difficulty traveling to research facilities or joining time-demanding research protocols.

-The impetus for creating CatchU, a mobile fall-risk assessment designed for seniors, was to afford opportunities to develop and introduce multisensory-based interventions to alleviate disability and maintain independence in older adults.
+The impetus for creating CatchU® a mobile fall-risk reaction time tool designed for seniors, was to afford opportunities to develop and introduce multisensory-based interventions to alleviate disability and maintain independence in older adults.

 The system and methods for testing multisensory integration effects are patent pending

 [U.S. Provisional Application No: 62/908,180; U.S. Non-Provisional Application No: 17038974]